LIST: States that have issued stay-at-home orders during the coronavirus pandemic

 Illinois

-Illinois Gov. JB Pritzker’s “stay-at-home” order is set to begin Saturday afternoon and go until April .
+Illinois Gov. JB Pritzker’s “stay-at-home” lasts until April .
 According to WGN, the order will mean residents can still go to the grocery stores, put gas in their cars, take walks outside and make pharmacy runs.

 All local roads, including the interstate highways and tollways, will remain open to traffic, as well.
 Delivery works should still report to work, the governor said.